Tomato Basil Bread (Bread Machine Dough + Oven Bake)

 • Your rectangle should measure about 12 inches long and about 2 inches + the length of your loaf pan.
 I use an 8½ x 4½ inch loaf pan.
 So my rectangle should measure approximately 12 x 11 inches.
 You don’t have to measure–just eyeball it.

-• Spray your loaf pan with non-stick spray.
+• Form the Loaf: Spray your loaf pan with non-stick spray.
 Starting with the short side of the dough rectangle closer to you, roll up the dough.
 Pinch the seal with your fingers.
 Pull up each end of the dough cylinder toward the long seam and seal it to make nice round corners on the end.
 Flip the roll of dough over so the seam side is down and place it into your pan.
 Pat it down to evenly distribute the log of dough in the pan.

-• Cover the bread dough with a tea towel or cheap shower cap.
+• Second Rise: Cover the bread dough with a tea towel or cheap shower cap.
 Place it in a warm place (but not too warm) to rise until almost doubled in size.
 The longer it takes your dough to rise, the better the flavor.

-• When the dough is close to being ready to bake, preheat your oven to 400˚F (200˚C).
+• Bake: When the dough is close to being ready to bake, preheat your oven to 400˚F (200˚C).

 • Turn the oven back to (180˚C)350 °F. Bake the bread for 30-35 minutes or until the internal temperature reaches (90-93˚C)195-200 °F